approov/web-quickstart-fingerprintjs-javascript/README.md

 ## WHAT YOU WILL NEED

-* Access to a trial or paid Approov and FingerprintJS subscription
+* Access to a trial or paid Approov account and FingerprintJS subscription
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * A web server or Docker installed.
 * The contents of the folder containing this README